ntishlalsah/myfirst-repo/README.md

 # myfirst-repo
 This is my first repository
-Authot - Nitish Lal Sah
+Author - Nitish Lal Sah